 4. Opt Out of Data Collection Policies

-One of the major Smart TV players, Samsung, claims to collect and share user data in its privacy policies.
+One of the major smart TV players, Samsung, states that it collects and shares user data in its privacy policies.
 Your personal information can get leaked online or used unfairly against you if you’re not careful.
+This information includes what you provide Samsung, how you use the TV, what apps you download, and even data captured using its voice recognition features.

-Screenshot of Samsung's Smart TV privacy policyYour personal information is sent to affiliate companies or third-party services for further processing
+Screenshot of Samsung's Privacy Policy, with its overview of personal information and sharing of information highlightedYour information is sent to affiliates or third-party services

-You can opt out of the data-gathering policies of all Smart TV manufacturers.
+Due to privacy laws, you can opt out of the data-gathering policies of all smart TV manufacturers.
 This means that no unencrypted information is sent to companies for further research or processing.

 While setting up your new Samsung TV, you should disagree with Samsung TV privacy settings or policies.

-• Interest-Based Advertisement Services — You can disable it to stop Samsung from showing you relevant ads based on your user profile.
+• Interest-based advertising services.
+You can disable it to stop Samsung from showing you relevant ads based on your user profile.

-• Interest-Based Advertisement policy — You can deactivate it to stop your viewing information from being collected in order to show you relevant ads and pop-ups.
+• Interest-based advertising policy.
+You can deactivate it to stop your viewing information from being collected in order to show you relevant ads and pop-ups.

-When you set up your Sony Smart TV settings, you’re prompted to review 3 privacy policies from Google, Samba TV, and Sony.
-So, disabling them lets you stay safe from unnecessary Smart TV privacy settings:
+When you set up your Sony smart TV settings, you’re prompted to review 3 privacy policies from Google, Samba TV, and Sony.
+Disabling them lets you stay safe from unnecessary smart TV privacy settings.

-• Google — Sony uses the Android TV system, which means you must agree to Google’s policy to start using the TV.
-However, you can use a VPN service like ExpressVPN to keep you safe from leaks or accidental exposure.
+• Google.
+Sony uses the Android TV system, which means you must agree to Google’s policy to start using the TV.

 Whether you get an older Sony TV (Android TV) or a newer one that uses the Google TV platform, you have to agree to the Google privacy policy.
 Even though Google says this platform doesn’t use ACR technology to capture specific content, most TV brands have their own privacy policies.

-You can disagree with the Sony Bravia policy if you don’t want to use any Smart TV features at all.
+You can disagree with the Sony Bravia policy if you don’t want to use any smart TV features at all.
 However, if your Sony TV is from 2014 or earlier, you must select Disable Upload Data to block ACR.
-Remember, reputable VPNs like ExpressVPN have a genuine no-logs policy, so I’d recommend using this as an extra layer of protection if you’re not sure which Smart TV policies to agree to.

-When setting up your new Vizio TV, it’s essential to disagree with the ACR policy to help keep your viewer information private.
-The policies are labeled as the following:
+When setting up your new Vizio TV, make sure to disagree with the ACR policy to help keep your viewer information private.
+The policies are labeled as follow:

 • Viewing Data